joinpursuit/8-0-react-props-lab/README.md

 ### Progress

-For the progress section, you will need to replace the value `$0` with a dynamic value based on the donations.
+For the progress section, you will need to replace the value `$0` with a dynamic value based on the donations and the `$1000` with a dynamic value based on the target amount to raise.

 ```html
 <section class="progress">